MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 1. If the **Developer environment assignments** property is set for only _specific admins_, the command fails and an error message is displayed.
 To change this, go to Power Platform admin center > **Tenant settings** -> **Developer environment assignments** and set it to **Everyone**.

-2. If the tenant's default environment is not managed, the command fails and an error message is displayed.
+2. If the tenant's default environment isn't managed, the command fails and an error message is displayed.
 See [Enable or edit Managed Environments in the admin center](managed-environment-enable.md#enable-or-edit-managed-environments-in-the-admin-center) for more information.

 ## Disable the feature